-- to investigate more deeply into the development of new potential SAR analysis methods using innovative Permanent Scatterer (PS) approaches (e.g., Non-linear displacement models, integrated PSI-SBAS approaches and Distributed Scatterers (DS) methods); - to orient research towards filling the gap given by a stand-alone use of individual technologies, promoting their integration.
-A comprehensive theoretical and practical knowledge of these techniques as well as of the actual needs from several transport infrastructure sectors are essential to identify the right direction.
-It is the authors' opinion that the implementation of advanced Machine Learning and Deep Neural Networks (DNN) algorithms can support this process; - to invest into the development of more advanced IMSs with capacity and resources to integrate satellite remote sensing and ground-based technologies at the network level.
+- To investigate more deeply into the development of new potential SAR analysis methods using innovative permanent scatterer (PS) approaches (e.g., non-linear displacement models, integrated persistent scatterers interferometry (PSI) -small baseline subset (SBAS) approaches and distributed scatterers (DS) methods). - To orient research towards filling the gaps left by the stand-alone use of individual technologies, promoting their integration.
+A comprehensive theoretical and practical knowledge of these techniques as well as of the actual needs of several transport infrastructure sectors is essential to identify the right direction.
+It is the authors' opinion that the implementation of advanced machine learning and deep neural networks (DNN) algorithms can support this process. - To invest in the development of more advanced IMSs with the capacity and resources to integrate satellite remote sensing and ground-based technologies at the network level.

-Author Contributions: Conceptualization, V.G., F.T., M.L.B., A.B.; methodology, V.G., F.T.; formal analysis, V.G., F.T., L.B.C.; L.D., A.B., investigation, V.G.; data curation, V.G.; writing-original draft preparation, V.G.; writing-review and editing, V.G., F.T., M.L.B., L.D., A.M.A., A.B., supervision, V.G., F.T., A.B.; All authors have read and agreed to the published version of the manuscript."
+Author Contributions: Conceptualization, V.G., F.T., M.L.B. and A.B.; methodology, V.G. and F.T.; formal analysis, V.G., F.T., L.B.C., L.D. and A.B.; investigation, V.G.; data curation, V.G.; writing-original draft preparation, V.G.; writing-review and editing, V.G., F.T., M.L.B., L.D., A.M.A. and A.B.; supervision, V.G., F.T. and A.B.
+All authors have read and agreed to the published version of the manuscript.

 Funding: This research falls within the National Project "Extended Resilience Analysis of Transport Networks" (EXTRA TN), PRIN 2017, Prot.
-20179BP4SM supported by the Italian Ministry of University and Research (MUR) and the Project "MLAZIO" funded by Lazio Region (Italy).
-In addition, the authors acknowledge funding from the MUR, in the frame of the "Departments of Excellence Initiative 2018-2022", attributed to the Department of Engineering of Roma Tre University.
+20179BP4SM supported by the Italian Ministry of Education, University and Research (MIUR) and the Project "MLAZIO" funded by Lazio Region (Italy).
+In addition, the authors acknowledge funding from the MIUR, in the frame of the "Departments of Excellence Initiative 2018-2022", attributed to the Department of Engineering of Roma Tre University.